Comprehensive Sexuality Education Global Review

 Good Policy and Practice Series

-Intended mainly for government, donor and NGO policy-makers, planners and managers working in the education sector, we hope that the booklets in this series will also be useful for school governing bodies, administrators, head teachers, teachers and other educators who are tackling some of the challenges presented by the HIV and AIDS epidemic.
+These booklets are intended mainly for education sector policy-makers, planners and managers.
+We hope it will also be useful for school governing bodies, administrators, head teachers, teachers and other educators who are tackling some of the challenges to create healthy learning environments.

-Good Policy and Practice in HIV & AIDS and Education - Booklet 5: Effective Learning
+Good Policy and Practice in Health Education – Booklet 9: Puberty Education & Menstrual Hygiene Management

 Good Policy and Practice in HIV and Health Education – Booklet 7: Gender Equality, HIV and Education